grav/node-webmidi-shim/README.md

 ---
 My specific use-case is getting a sequencer app (https://github.com/grav/seq) running both in Chrome and on a Raspberry Pi.
 Currently, it's web-only, but the goal is to produce a version running headlessly on an RPi

+Current status
+---
+Currently, only MIDI out is implemented.
+Notable missing features are:
+- MIDI in(!)
+- get notified when MIDI setup changes (`onstatechange`)
+- various attributes of the MIDI devices
+- the concept of Ports